-Preventing Extremism and Radicalisation: (Also please refer to our Preventing Extremism and Radicalisation policy and also Appendix 1 of this policy).
+Preventing Extremism and Radicalisation: (Also please refer to Appendix 1 of this policy).
 We have clear protocols for ensuring that visiting speakers sign a confirmation that they understand our Prevent duties as a school and agree to speak and act within the letter and spirit of these duties.
 If a visiting speaker works for an organisation then the organisation will provide a letter prior to the visit confirming their suitability to speak to our children.
 Where this is not possible then an internet search will be carried out.
 All visiting speakers are included in our Visiting Speakers log.
-The interaction between the Prevent requirement to check speakers and the KCSIE (currently in force) is likely to mean in practice that checks on visiting speakers will be recordable on the SCR either as checks on staff or unprescribed checks on volunteers.
+The interaction between the Prevent requirement to check speakers and the KCSIE (currently in force) is likely to mean in practice that checks on visiting speakers will be recordable on the SCR either as checks on staff or un-prescribed checks on volunteers.